Ben Gallacher

 Talent Analysis

-Gallacher is a playmaking two-way defenseman who is simply difficult to play against.
-Gallacher's game is based on solid, gritty positioning and board play, moving the puck and joining the rush when the opportunity presents itself.
-He plays with an edge to his game even though he is still undersized, and is not afraid to use his body to dish out punishment against the opposition.
+Gallacher is a playmaking two-way defenseman against whom it is difficult to play.
+His game is based on solid, gritty positioning and board play, moving the puck and joining the rush when the opportunity arises.
+He plays with an edge to his game even though he is undersized, and is not afraid to use his body to dish out punishment against the opposition.

 Future